-Children and youth learned about finances by playing the most popular sport in Latin America: Football.
+Children and youth learnt about finances by playing the most popular sport in Latin America: Football.
 Visa International’s Financial Football puts child and youth financial skills to the test in a fast-paced, multiple-choice question game.
 The game tested players' knowledge on financial management skills as they advance down the field and try to score.

-The National Congress organized a series of activities that allowed children and youth to share experiences about the financial issues that most concerned them.
+The National Congress organised a series of activities that allowed children and youth to share experiences about the financial issues that most concerned them.
 This activity included financial education games, workshop and hand-outs which explained the importance of the appropriate management of resources.
-Under the motto “The Progress Route” partners in Peru also organized a financial education fair for children and youth and their families.
+Under the motto “The Progress Route” partners in Peru also organised a financial education fair for children and youth and their families.
 Together they walked the ‘route to progress’ in the 2 day long fair that focused on personal and family finances.

 2013 Peru Money Week

-NAME OF THE ORGANIZING ENTITIES:
+NAME OF THE ORGANISING ENTITIES:

 - Instituto de Estudios Peruanos

 - Banco de Credito de Peru